 In Buffalo, the city is launching a program that allows sponsors to “adopt a park” in winter for maintenance and activities.
 Imagine fire pits where neighbors could gather to roast marshmallows in February; warming huts where adults could hang out for hours while (well-insulated) kids ran around together; pop-up markets and food carts with hot chocolate and warm cider.

 Help everyone enjoy the outdoors.
 Donate to clothing drives so every Philadelphian has the cold weather clothes they need to bundle up in the outdoors.
 (As the Scandinavians are said to espouse: There is no bad weather, just bad clothing.)
-Call on City Council to make their streateries policy citywide, rather than the piecemeal system in place now that favors higher-income neighborhoods.
+Call on City Council to make its 2022 streateries policy more accessible for restaurants.
 Tell the Mayor to institute citywide street cleaning already, so residents don’t have to walk over or past trash as they spend time with each other outside.
 Organize volunteer block snow sweeping crews like they do in Buffalo, to help neighbors keep their sidewalks clear.

 Consider the winter in urban design: In 2016, Edmonton released a set of Winter Design Guidelines, a set of principles aimed at changing the urban landscape so that it is more welcoming in cold and inclement weather.
 It has five strategies: blocking the wind; maximizing sun exposure; using color to liven up the area; creating “visual interest with light”’; and designing winter-friendly infrastructure like protected bus kiosks and clearer sidewalks.
 The hope, as one of one of the planners, Nola Kilmartin, explained on the Winter City website is “to improve pedestrian comfort and experience.
 If we want to promote an active and vibrant winter city, people need to feel comfortable and safe and engaged—we need an environment that’s not hostile to them.”